Let’s get something really fucking clear right now: Our country is gaslighting us.

 I walk around in a perpetual state of ARE YOU NOT SEEING WHAT IS HAPPENING HERE?
 Even with some acquaintances.
 And family members.
 People are flat out fucking delusional.
-Somebody tried to argue recently that Trump is bring people “together.”
+Somebody tried to argue recently that Trump is bringing people “together.”

 We are forced to carry on our lives in The United States of Fascism Light.
 We have to just keep on living.
-We see democratic principles being systematically annihilated every fucking day, maybe hour, and the never-ending news reels just cover it and cover it like it’s standard politics and the GOP does jack shit and we see what’s happening but all this inaction by the people in power tells us every day, all day, that everything is fine.
+We see democratic principles being systematically annihilated every fucking day, maybe hour, and the never-ending newsreels cover it and cover it like it’s standard politics and the GOP does jack shit and we see what’s happening but all this inaction by the people in power tells us every day, all day, that everything is fine.

 Move along, folks.
 Nothing to see here.

 I read Twitter and Facebook and comment sections of news articles.
 Trump supporters quote the Bible and call people liberal snowflakes, citing shit Obama did, rejoicing in some idea of regaining America greatness, of vague nostalgia, while they get fucked by the oligarchy and don’t even see it.
-Their bigotry is so rampant they’re just overjoyed at the prospect of “tough on illegals” without recognizing what it really means that we’re removing children from their parents.
+Their bigotry is so rampant they’re overjoyed at the prospect of “tough on illegals” without recognizing what it really means is that we’re removing children from their parents.
 They love Trump’s posturing, his Big Man persona, failing to see how they’re being played.
 The rich simply rejoice in their tax cuts.
 Dizzying.
 Infuriating.